 Because safety problems and hazards vary from one job to another, work gloves also differ from one job to another.
 Thus, the design and made of work gloves also depend on what type of job you are engaged in.

-Leather mostly makes the moto gloves.
+Leather mostly makes the motorcyclist gloves.
 They may come with gauntlets for extra protection against wrist injuries and mitigate drafts, especially when riding in cold weather.
 As mentioned above, the motorcycling gloves come with reinforced palms to protect the hands from injuries, especially during accidents.
-It will be useful to buy gloves that display CE marking.
+It will be useful to buy gloves that display “CE” marking.
+Furthermore, there are anti-vibration gel-palm motorcycle gloves that specially made for motorcyclists with numb hands to minimize the vibration transferred to their hand & eliminate hand fatigue during long-distance ride.

 Some motorcycling gloves also come with additional protection and waterproofing.
 If you are constantly touring, you can buy touring gloves with advanced insulating materials.
 Such gloves also come with a breathable waterproof fabric.